CitizenLabDotCo/citizenlab/front/docs/README.md

 ## Next Release

 ### Fixed

+- Buttons and links in project description now open internal links in the same tab, and external links in a new tab.

+### Fixed
 - Project moderators can no longer see draft projects they don't moderate in the project listing.
 - The content and subject of the emails used to share an input (idea/issue/option/contribution/...) do now include the correct input title and URL.